owais4321/cse651-final-2026/README.md

 ## Results Summary

 Results are saved to `benchmark_results.json` after each run and printed as a comparison table at the end of the notebook.

----

-## Paper

-*Distributed Deep Learning at Scale: A Comparative Study of DDP, Horovod, and FSDP-Zero1*